industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![TIA_PROFINET_Driver](graphics/TIA_PROFINET_Driver.PNG)

-Next you have to add to the PROFINET Driver the Linux native communication interface.
+Next, you have to add Linux native communication interface to the PROFINET Driver.

 ![TIA_PROFINET_Driver_Linux](graphics/TIA_PROFINET_Driver_Linux.PNG)

 The project contains now a PC station with prepared PROFINET Driver.
 Switch to the Network View and connect the PLC with the PROFINET Driver.
 Ensure that IP address of PROFINET Driver is inside IED subnet and outside of L2 subnet.

-Click on the PLC properties and select the PROFINET Driver under IO device.
+Click on the PLC properties.
+Go to PROFINET interface [X1] and inside Operation mode, select IO device.
+Also, assign PROFINET driver to IO controller.

 ![TIA_PLC_PROFINET_Interface](graphics/TIA_PLC_PROFINET_Interface.PNG)

 Click on "I-device communication" in the PLC properties, add a new transfer area and name it.
-Inside newly created transfer area, define the address type (inputs, outputs) starting address and the length of area.
+Inside newly created transfer area, define the address type (inputs, outputs), starting address and the length of area.
 In our case, output variables from PLC are inputs to PROFINET Driver.
-This way, PLC memory becomes available for access through PROFINET network.
+This way, selected PLC memory becomes available for access through PROFINET network.

 ![TIA_I_Device_Communication](graphics/TIA_I_Device_Communication.PNG)